mudit94/XYZBankTestCases/README.md

 **Acceptance Criteria**:

 - Success message: "Transaction Failed.
-You can not withdraw amount more than the balance." (displayed above the amount field)
+You can not withdraw amount more than the balance."

 - Account balance is not updated